n Exercises 1–6, the statement represents a claim. Write its comp... | Channels for Pearson+

 Null Hypothesis (H0)

 The null hypothesis (H0) is a statement that indicates no effect or no difference, serving as a default position in statistical testing.
-In this context, it asserts that the population mean (μ) is equal to a specific value, which is 150,020.
-Researchers aim to gather evidence against H0 to support an alternative hypothesis.
+In this context, it typically represents the status quo or a claim that a parameter, such as a population proportion, is equal to a specific value.
+For the given claim 'p ≥ 0.64', the null hypothesis would assert that 'p = 0.64'.

 Recommended video: